What are Internet traffic shaping algorithms?

-Let’s get a brief introduction about traffic shaping before musing up with two famous internet traffic shaping algorithms.
+Let’s get a brief introduction to traffic shaping before musing up with two famous internet traffic shaping algorithms.

 It tries to regulate the traffic after traffic monitoring making the traffic rate more uniform and predictable, hence avoiding congestion.
 Basically, traffic shaping will regulate the average rate or burst nature of data transmission.

-The two most famous internet traffic shaping algorithms are:
+There are two most famous internet traffic shaping algorithms.

 Let us discuss them one by one.